tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 }
 </pre>

-However, when we map this model using JPA we must consider both domain/object-model concerns and relational database concerns.
+When we map this model using JPA we must consider both domain/object-model concerns and relational database concerns.
 These two perspectives do not always align perfectly, and the mapping choices we make often involve trade-offs between them.